iamstorm/SublimeStorm-DPalette/README.md

 }
 ```

+see the file:`storm_palette.sublime-settings` and edit the `palkey_path` key to locate your private binding files
+the binding files is a json file with name `default.stormpal.key` and with the content as above

 ### 2. A very functional palette which use to record tips for future:
 - search_ref_palette      # show the quick panel for all the tip (markdown format) you writed
 you can add a binding to be invoke by storm palette: